 “We offered a ticket to the festival if people were prepared to deliver something on stage.
 This produced some crazy performers, but they were usually well received,” says Terry.
 “A few of us would form a new band each year and do a set just to experience the fear and exhilaration of playing in front of lots of people.
 We’d always change the name; Legs For Fish, General Public, Friends of The Management ... as Legs For Fish, we toured with Top Scientists (featuring Rick Bryant) and played university orientation gigs.”

 “All in all, the consensus after the first Nambassa was if we had known what we were getting ourselves into, we never would have gotten out of bed,” says Johnny.
-“The fact we lived through it is quite amazing.
-At that point I think they were flushed with cash, but Peter [Peter Terry, organiser] managed to spend it all on the Winter Show, so much so the second Nambassa became necessary.”
+“The fact we lived through it is quite amazing.”

-The Nambassa Winter Show was a multi-housetruck touring circus based out of a pre-production camp at Moller’s Farm in Oratia, West Auckland.
+The Nambassa Winter Show was a multi-housetruck touring circus based out of a pre-production camp at St Johns Youth camp at Langholm, West Auckland.
 It featured a double-bill of musical theatre: ‘The Mahana Rock Opera’ penned by Billy TK (The Human Instinct), Cadzow Cossar (Moana And The Tribe) and Mahana, and ‘The Return Of The Ancients’ written by Peter Terry.
-They performed in the Coromandel, Northland, and Auckland City with a show at His Majesty’s Theatre.
+The show was performed in major theatres in Auckland (His Majesty’s Theatre), Hamilton, Napier and Wellington, plus a few impromptu gigs at prison farms and in Waihi.
 The Mahana band also featured Corben Simpson (BLERTA) and Mahia Blackmore (Meg and the Fones).

 Nambassa 79 was massive, with up to 65,000 people attending the three day festival.
-Aerial Railway was again responsible for site and main stage management.
 The distinctive Aerial Railway stage design for the 1978 and 79 Nambassa shows was by Mike Heybrook and Terry St George.
 A low apron in front of the stage was the public access area.

 “For a small country we are exceedingly well stocked with people who are prepared to stand on their hind legs and poetise,” says Johnny, “It’s very easy to get a poet on mic, noticeably harder to get them off.
 Moby had a fine response, with the toyboxes on the mixing desk he could turn the most ardent poet into a Vogon with a flick of the switch.”